flyingcircusio/fc-nixos/doc/src/mysql.md

 ## Interaction

-You can find the password for the MySQL *root* user in {file}`/etc/local/mysql.passwd`.
-Service users can read the password file.

 Service users can use {command}`sudo -iu mysql` to access the MySQL *root* account to perform administrative commands and log files in {file}`/var/log/mysql`.